skramm/gift-for-html/README.md

 ### 3 - Other limitations

-"Multiple choice", "True-false", "Short answer" or "Missing word" questions will be correctly processed, but "Matching" and "Numerical" questions will fail.
+"Multiple choice", "True-false", "Short answer", "Matching" and "Missing word" questions will be correctly processed, but "Numerical" questions will fail.
 "Multiple choice with multiple right answers" are not handled either.
 (see Moodle/Gift reference).

+For "Matching" answers, the script searches for the `->` string, and will not does the `>`=>`&gt;` replacement if so.
+The counterpart is that you can't have HTML tags on the answer line.

 ## Testing